don't judge a book...

 As he recounted the story of their meeting, my mind kicked in and I asked him "Do you think it's a coincidence that she's been deemed overweight all her life and only lost her excess weight after her abusive mother passed away?"
 He looked at me blankly for a while not able to join the dots until I reminded him that many people put on weight to protect themselves from abuse etc.

 And that's when I saw a flicker of realisation in his eyes.
-He had witnessed, first hand, what I had been chirping about for years: you can't make assumptions about anyone based on their appearance until you've walked a mile in their shoes.
+He had witnessed, first hand, what I had been chirping about for years: you shouldn't make assumptions about anyone based on their appearance until you've walked a mile in their shoes.
 You can't judge a book by its cover.

 And we make those judgements based on whether something about the person makes us feel comfortable or not, whether their attributes fit into our list of how to live and be in life.